The Players offers 'Odd Couple' on steroids

 Simon’s featured characters: casual to the point of being a slob Oscar Madison and perfectionist/neatnik Felix Unger as played by the late Walter Matthau and Jack Lemon in the film version of the Broadway hit set the bar about as high as possible.

-When Felix’s wife throws him out and he movies in with his good friend Oscar, not only is the weekly poker game affected but so too the friendship as Felix attempts to mend the slovenly ways of his friend.
-Even an eight-bedroom apartment may not be big enough for such a conflict
+When Felix’s wife throws him out and he moves in with his good friend Oscar, not only is the weekly poker game affected but so too the friendship as Felix attempts to mend the slovenly ways of his friend.
+Even an eight-bedroom apartment may not be big enough for such a conflict.

-Added still more fuel to this conflagration are upstairs neighbor Cecily (Lauren Ward) and Gwendolyn (Carrie McQueen..
+Adding still more fuel to this conflagration are upstairs neighbors Cecily (Lauren Ward) and Gwendolyn (Carrie McQueen.
 The girls’ cacophonous laughter has to be seen and heard.

-There is one intermission between acts one ad two and a seventh-inning stretch before the third and final act.
+There is one intermission between acts one and two and a seventh-inning stretch before the third and final act.
 Consider this a clue.
-It does not seem to last that long
+It does not seem to last that long.

 For tickets to these and other shows and events coming up, call the box office at 941-365-2494 or visit: theplayers.org.